Your Online Marketing Guide For 2019

 Google Analytics is your business’ personal crystal ball.
 It gives you unique insights that you should be capitalising on.
 As Diane Green, CEO of Google Cloud, said: “Data is the new oil”.
 So start gathering your data.

-It’s virtually impossible getting good quality traffic to your website if you don’t have good quality content.
-Content, such as blog posts, are a perfect way for you to attract quality website traffic.
+It’s virtually impossible to get good quality traffic to your website if you don’t have good quality content.
+Content, such as blog posts, is a perfect way for you to attract quality website traffic.
 With an average through-traffic of 20%, these posts can dramatically increase your website’s lead generation capabilities.

 Let’s look at an example…